 Both Costco and BJ's provide last-minute deals on cruises, some of which are incredibly cheap.
 For example, Costco is advertising a four-night Caribbean cruise on a Carnival ship for $585 per person, plus taxes and fees.
 BJ's touts a seven-day MSC cruise to the Bahamas and Florida for $419 per person.
 Both of these deals are for "interior" rooms with no windows or portholes, which are ideal for cruisers on a budget.

 Remember travel agents?
-The internet certainly decimated the industry, but it has adapted to offer real value to clients while saving them time and hassle.
+The internet certainly decimated the industry, but it has adapted — using a travel agent to plan a trip can provide clients with real value and save on time and hassle.
 This is especially true when booking a cruise, which is exceptionally complicated.

 A good travel agent can help you find a great deal, understand pricing tiers and perks and help you keep track of multiple payment deadlines.
 And best yet, you don't pay the travel agent any direct fees – those are typically covered by cruise lines commissions.